 As one editor I spoke to recently told me:

-Thinking about how your article is going to serve advertisers, drive traffic or increase page views is absolutely crucial if you want to be published regularly on digital platforms.
+These are absolutely crucial to consider if you want to be published regularly on digital platforms.

 Of course, this isn’t the case for every digital outlet and for some writers, this is pretty unappealing.